 What exactly are cataracts?
 They’re opacities or blind spots in the lens of the eye that progress dramatically as we age.
-More than half of all Americans over the age of 65 have cataracts to some degree.
+More than half of all Americans older than 65 have cataracts to some degree.
 They take months, or even years, to fully form, resulting in blurred vision, and if left untreated can result in blindness.

-- Supplement with vitamins A and C and beta-carotene: Vitamins A and C are antioxidants that are highly concentrated in the eyes and help protect against the onslaught of free radicals, and beta-carotene is a vitamin A precursor that helps to promote healthy vision.
-The recommended daily dosages are: 5,000 IU of vitamin A, 2,500 mg of vitamin C, and 15,000 IU of beta-carotene.
+Supplement with vitamins A and C: Vitamins A and C are antioxidants that are highly concentrated in the eyes and help protect against the onslaught of free radicals, which is important for promoting healthy vision.
+The recommended daily dosages are: 5,000 IU of vitamin A and 2,500 mg of vitamin C.

 Now it’s your turn: Which of these preventative steps are you taking?